 The Children’s Leadership Council aims to intentionally develop and strengthen the ecosystem that recognizes and supports child, youth, family, and community resilience and wellbeing.

 The Children’s Leadership Council began in 2019.
 After several successful community convenings, the effort took a hiatus during the Covid pandemic.
-Given that the pandemic exacerbated many inequities facing our children and their families, the Children’s Leadership Council is re-launching to facilitate systems and service providers working together around shared goals and strategies.
-Currently, First 5 Contra Costa is serving as the backbone organization coordinating the work of the Children’s Leadership Council.
+Given that the pandemic exacerbated many inequities facing our children and their families, the Children’s Leadership Council has re-launched to facilitate systems and service providers working together around shared goals and strategies.

 Latest Efforts